Sauco82/2048/README.md

-redux just because I have experience with it, regardless the state framework I would have introduced a reducer and inmutable logic design secondary css secondary next + redux create-next-app left almost as found, didn't have time to clean too much wanting to avoid the issues of the version found online relying on timeouts and DOM
+redux just because I have experience with it, regardless the state framework I would have introduced a reducer and inmutable logic design secondary css secondary create-react-app left almost as found, didn't have time to clean too much or to get serious about file architecture wanting to avoid the issues of the version found online relying on timeouts and DOM I put low effort on the CSS I certainly canstructure it better and make it responsive enough so the app doesnt get cut in smaller screens

 the cell array
 the cell grid